LineRunner17/python-lsdyna_encrypt/README.md

   - [FAQ](#faq)
 - [Contact](#contact)

 ## Introduction
 ### Background
-This Python script is able to partially encrypt LS-Dyna input/key files based on the encryption algorithm provided by LSTC/ANSYS. 'gpg' is used for the encryption process.
-For more information on the general gpg encryption process, please refer to the GnuPG project at https://gnupg.org/.
-For more information on the encryption in the LS-Dyna enviroment please refer to these instructions. (https://ftp.lstc.com/anonymous/outgoing/support/FAQ/Instructions_encryption)

-Most often, encryption is used to encrypt material cards and the associated know-how.
+In LS-Dyna Encryption is most often used to encrypt material cards and the associated know-how.
 Since it is quite expensive to create material cards, a common way is to exchange material cards only in encrypted form.
 For the widely used **\*MAT_PIECEWISE_LINEAR_PLASTICITY_TITLE** or **\*MAT_024**, the know-how is based on the corresponding curves.
 Therefore this script encrypts only **\*DEFINE_CURVE{_TITLE}** and **\*DEFINE_TABLE{_TITLE}** by default.

 According to Dynamore Germany, it is in principle also possible to partially encrypt the key files without completely encrypting the keywords.
 I was also able to test and confirm this myself.
 This will be added to this script in one of the next versions.

 It is also possible to include an expiry date in the encryption.
-The **\*VENDOR** keyword is used for this purpose.
+The [**\*VENDOR**](#the-vendor-keyword) keyword is used for this purpose.
 Unfortunately, it is not possible to encrypt a keyword only partially together with an expiry date.
 That is, if an expiry date is to be used, it is only possible to encrypt whole keywords.

+## Encryption in LS-Dyna
+This Python script is able to partially encrypt LS-Dyna input/key files based on the encryption algorithm provided by LSTC/ANSYS. 'gpg' is used for the encryption process.
+For more information on the general gpg encryption process, please refer to the GnuPG project at https://gnupg.org/.
+For more information on the encryption in the LS-Dyna enviroment please refer to these instructions. (https://ftp.lstc.com/anonymous/outgoing/support/FAQ/Instructions_encryption)

 For example:
-For a **\*DEFINE_CURVE{_TITLE}** keyword, it would be sufficient to encode only the x-y data of the curve to protect the know-how.
+For a **\*DEFINE_CURVE{_TITLE}** keyword, it would be sufficient to encrypt only the x-y data of the curve to protect the know-how.
 Then the following keyword:

 ```
 *DEFINE_CURVE_TITLE